nextgis/docs_ngweb/source/webmaps_admin.rst

 .. note::
    Coordinates for extent could be generated using third-party services http://boundingbox.klokantech.com/ (select csv in a list), http://lxbarth.com/bbox.

 You can select a vector layer for bookmarks.
 If layer is set the client will have a menu with bookmarks with names defined by :guilabel:`Label attribute`.

 Navigate to :guilabel:`Layers` tab.
 This tab is used for adding layer joining them to groups.
-These actions could be performed using corresponding buttons :guilabel:`Add layer` и :guilabel:`Add group`.
+These actions could be performed using corresponding buttons :guilabel:`Add layer` and :guilabel:`Add group`.

 When a layer is added you set its style.
 Settings for layers on web map are presented on :numref:`admin_webmap_layers`..

 .. figure:: _static/admin_webmap_layers.png